 Yet critics argue that the government uses sabotage claims to deflect from chronic structural failures in the energy sector.
 As one Caracas-based academic put it: “Whenever the lights go out, it’s sabotage.
 But when it’s poor planning, theft, or a lack of spare parts, it’s silence.”

 This skepticism is rooted in years of underinvestment, mismanagement, and corruption.
 Venezuela’s power grid, once a symbol of national development, is now riddled with outdated components, untrained personnel, and supply shortages.
+International sanctions have further compounded the problem, blocking equipment servicing and spare part imports.

 Still, the recent rise in kinetic tactics—such as explosive devices and signs of insider access—suggests that not all incidents are manufactured excuses.
 Some attacks appear deliberate, precise, and plausibly deniable.
 In this context, Venezuela’s electrical infrastructure represents a soft target: vast in scope, thinly defended, and often located in remote areas.

 It wouldn’t take a state-sponsored actor to exploit these vulnerabilities.
 In the age of asymmetric conflict, even small groups with limited resources can strike critical nodes—and reshape national narratives.
+The manipulation of information surrounding these events is itself a form of warfare, as both government and opposition compete to control the story.

-A Tactic of Irregular Warfare?
+A Tactic of Irregular Warfare

 If these incidents are indeed acts of sabotage—and not mere scapegoating—they reflect an evolving pattern of irregular warfare in Latin America.
 Unlike traditional insurgency, sabotage requires minimal personnel and can be carried out quickly, often without direct confrontation or sustained exposure.
 This makes it an ideal tool for non-state actors, foreign proxies, or even covert elements within the state itself.

 Because these operations remain below the threshold of conventional conflict, they provide maximum effect with minimal risk.
 By staying low-profile and deniable, actors can shape public perception, weaken state control, and avoid direct retaliation.
+The logic mirrors that of subversion: achieving political objectives through indirect means while maintaining plausible deniability.

 As irregular warfare continues to evolve in the region, infrastructure sabotage is emerging as a go-to tactic—precise, asymmetric, and powerfully disruptive.